thunderbird/mailstrom/README.md

 In the broadest strokes:

-- The `bootstrap` directory contains a script and related files that will eventually run on a Stalwart node at launch time to configure a running Stalwart instance there.
+- This repo's `bootstrap` directory contains a script and related files that will eventually run on a Stalwart node at launch time to configure a running Stalwart instance there.
-- The `stalwart.StalwartCluster` class zips up these bootstrapping files, base64-encodes the zip, and injects that string into a Bash script template (`stalwart_instance_user_data.sh.j2`).
+- The `stalwart.StalwartCluster` class (in `stalwart.py`) zips up these bootstrapping files, base64-encodes the zip, and injects that string into a Bash script template (`stalwart_instance_user_data.sh.j2`).
 - That script gets set as the instance's user data script, such that when the instance is first launched, the script runs.
 - Additional configuration is stored either as tags on the instance or as secrets (credentials, etc.)